AudeNgD/curatorly/README.md

 6. Check that the .env file is .gitignored
 7. Still in the frontend repo, run `npm run dev` in your terminal to run the app on your local server.

+NB - During the first search, the app may show a 'service unavailable' message, especially if it has been some time since the app has last been accessed.
+This is due to render where the proxy servers are hosted.
+It powers down the proxy servers on account of inactivity.
+Wait a little bit before refreshing the page.

 ## Minimum version requirements

 - Node.js > 21.3.0